SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 Pope Julius II summoned Michelangelo

-in 1505 to build a sunctuose mausoleum for St. Peter, which
+in 1505 to build a sumptuous mausoleum for himself and for his family, which

-times, first by quarrels between the Pope and Michelangelo,
+times, first because of disputes between the Pope and Michelangelo,

-then by the decoration by the artist of the Sistine Chapel,
+then because the artist had to decorate the Sistine Chapel,

-and finally by the death of the Pope.
-The master entrusted
+and finally because of the death of the Pope.

 the main part of the work to his pupils, who executed them

-the figures next to him, his wifes Rachel (left, symbolizing
+the figures next to him, patriarch Jacob's wives Rachel (left, symbolizing

 Contemplative Life), and Leah (right, Active Life).